Evan's AM Transmitter Circuits

 I've studied various transmitter schematics from these individuals and attempted to build the best transmitter I can, using a pentagrid oscillator.
 I've gleaned several useful tips from these prints and incorporated a few of these into my transmitter and schematic diagrams.
 My goal in hosting this web page is to present realistic schematic/s, so you can build your own transmitter, simply by gathering the parts, assembling and adjusting the unit.
 I must say, this can be an amazingly satisfying bit of fun.

-The Best-Quality transmitter is the "Goldberg", and now the two "Power" transmitters.
+The Best-Quality transmitters are the "Goldberg", and now the two "Power" transmitters.
 The "Goldberg" uses a 6v compliment of tubes.
 At the heart of this transmitter is the dual input 12AU7 audio amplifier and the 6GY6 oscillator 7 pin tube.
 The two "Power" transmitters depart from the earlier pentagrid oscillator design.
 They are controlled carrier transmitters which helps prevent over-modulation and under-modulation.
 The 6CQ8 is at the heart of this design.
-Both "Power" transmitters are somewhat simpler to build and are really fantastic to listen to.
+Both "Power" transmitters are somewhat simpler to build, are more linear and are really fantastic to listen to.

 Listen to one transmitter with the 6GY6 tube, as heard on the little portable radio shown below, I recorded the audio with my iPhone sitting in front of it, to listen simply click the radio picture below: